-Interest rates are creeping up on all types of loans, but those introductory low-rate credit offers just keep coming.
-My mailbox is flooded with offers like these:
+Interest rates are creeping up on all types of loans, but introductory low-rate credit offers are still out there.
+You may have received these offers in the mail:

 Some consumers successfully use these low-rate offers to consolidate debt, pay college tuition, or even to pay off more expensive home equity lines of credit.

-Of course, you have to watch out for the traps, which include fees of as much as 4% on a balance transfer, and rates that skyrocket if you make a payment even one hour late.
-Also keep in mind that maxing out a credit card can lower your credit score, resulting in higher rates on other credit card balances you carry.
-So tread carefully, but take a lower rate when you can, but tread carefully.
+Of course, you have to watch out for the traps, which include fees of as much as 5% on a balance transfer, and rates that skyrocket if you make a payment even one hour late.
+Also, keep in mind that maxing out a credit card can lower your credit score, resulting in higher rates on other credit card balances you carry.
+So, take a lower rate when you can, but tread carefully.
 If you’re opting for a 0% introductory APR offer, be sure to pay any balances you transfer or new purchases you make off before that introductory rate expires.
 And, if you routinely carry a balance, look into a low-interest credit card, which, by definition, touts a more affordable APR.

 This strategy does not typically work if you are carrying a balance on your credit card.
 Virtually all credit cards use the average daily balance method including new purchases to calculate interest.
 That means you don’t get a free ride on new purchases if you start the billing period with a balance.

 If you want travel rewards, free movie passes, or even cold hard cash, just pull out the plastic.
 There are rewards to suit just about every interest.
 The challenge becomes picking one!
 If you carry a balance, understand that the interest rate may be higher than what you can get elsewhere, so a rewards credit card may not be right for you.
 And watch out for strings attached to the rewards, such as minimum purchase requirements, blackout dates for travel, or caps on the amount you can earn.

 Once you’ve found a card you like, you may find yourself using it for all your purchases.
 That can be rewarding – and addictive — so make sure you don’t overspend just to earn rewards.